Weirs under heavy strain

 Von krone.at

 On Sunday afternoon, severe thunderstorms swept across large parts of Austria.
-There was isolated damage—fallen trees, in particular, created dangerous situations.
+There was isolated damage—fallen trees in particular created dangerous situations.

-Severe thunderstorms once again put the fire department and water rescue services to the test: In Lower Austria, fallen trees caused accidents on the Westautobahn and a train cancellation, among other things, and a lightning strike also set the tower of Dobersberg Castle on fire, the fire departments reported.
+Violent thunderstorms once again put the fire department and water rescue services to the test: In Lower Austria, fallen trees caused accidents on the Westautobahn and a train cancellation, among other things, and a lightning strike also set the tower of Dobersberg Castle on fire, the fire departments reported.

 According to the Severe Weather Center, wind gusts near Wiener Neustadt reached up to 110 kilometers per hour.
 A red alert was even in effect for parts of Lower Austria, Tyrol, Styria, Burgenland, and Carinthia.